 The Utah Population Database (UPDB) at Huntsman Cancer Institute at the University of Utah is one of the world’s richest sources of in-depth information that supports research on genetics, epidemiology, demography, and public health.
-For more than 30 years, researchers at the University of Utah and other institutions have used UPDB to identify and study individuals and families that have higher than normal incidence of cancer or other diseases, to analyze patterns of genetic inheritance, and to identify specific genetic mutations.
+Since the mid 1970s, researchers at the University of Utah and other institutions have used UPDB to identify and study individuals and families that have higher than normal incidence of cancer or other diseases, to analyze patterns of genetic inheritance, and to identify specific genetic mutations.
 In addition, demographic studies have shown trends in fertility transition and changes in mortality patterns for both infants and adults.

 Highlights of the UPDB:

 - It has contributed to important gene discoveries including those for colon cancer (APC), breast cancer (BRCA1), melanoma (p16), and cardiac arrhythmia (KCNH2)

 - It is linked to the major health care providers in the state – Intermountain Healthcare and the University of Utah

 - It covers the entire state including rural and frontier counties

 - Every state and nearly every country is represented in the database based on their birth place

 Support for the UPDB is provided by the Pedigree and Population Resource (PPR), which is directed by Nicola Camp, PhD.
 PPR is supported by Huntsman Cancer Institute and the University of Utah.
 The Utah Resource for Genetic and Epidemiologic Research (RGE) and an Institutional Review Board (IRB) oversee access to data through an independent review process.
 RGE and the IRB are administered through the Office of Research Integrity and Compliance at the University of Utah.